Hotel Vadian - the cosy city hotel in the heart of St.Gallen, only a few

 welcome.
 The traffic-free old town, with wonderful oriel windows and

-stylish art nouveau buildings, is inviting for super shopping or a
+stylish art nouveau buildings, invites you for super shopping spree or a

-The imposing cathedral and Stift Abbey Library are under UNESCO
+The imposing cathedral and Abbey Library (Stiftsbibliothek) are under UNESCO

 protection as a World Cultural Heritage and are famous all over the